sallywei2/TrafficSignRecognitionWithVoiceAlert/code/README.md

 # Installation

-Download the code from the releases.
-Other files don't need to be downloaded manually.
+Download the newest code as a zip file from the main directory.

+The releases are used to track different model versions (model weights as .h5 or training history as .pickle, as applicable) and may not contain the most up-to-date code.

 With /code as the working directory, run any of the commands below.